hifly81/connect-bson-converters/README.md

 SMTs:

 - _org.hifly.kafka.smt.JsonKeyToValue_ - get value from massage _record.key_ and copy on a new field in message _record.value_
+- _org.hifly.kafka.smt.ExplodeJsonString_ - extract json value from a massage field and copy the json fields in the message as top-level fields

 ## Install oracle jdbc driver in maven local repo